-The Pfizer COVID vaccine is approved for ages 6 months and up.
+The COVID vaccine is approved for ages 6 months and up.
 Our providers recommend the vaccine for everyone that is eligible as a crucial step in controlling the spread of COVID.
 Please see our vaccine page for more information.

-We continue to offer drive up COVID testing every day at our clinics for symptomatic individuals.
+We continue to offer COVID testing every day at our clinics for symptomatic individuals.
 If you have any symptoms of COVID, including fever, cough, sore throat, runny nose, vomiting and/or diarrhea, or an exposure to COVID, testing appointments can be scheduled without a visit with one of our providers.
 You can now schedule a testing only appointment online, click here to schedule a COVID testing appointment.
 If you would like to speak with an advice nurse about symptoms or testing, please give us a call.
 If you would like to talk with your provider about any symptoms or concerns, click here to schedule a virtual visit or an in person visit online.

 Protect Yourself and Others